jcylele/unity-ts/docs/Create A Panel.md

 ### Translated Text

-To support internationalization, text content should not be configured in prefab or written in code  directly, instead using text id a common solution.
+To support internationalization, text content should not be configured in prefab or written in code  directly.

+Instead, using text id a common solution.
+Creating different panels for each language because of word direction, word length or other cultural factors is another complicated issue.

 All text are configured in ProjectRoot/Assets/Resources/TsConfigs/Text.json